Financial Aid

 Work-Study

-Federal Work-Study (FWS) and Texas College Work-Study are supported by the Federal and Texas Governments, and provide students with an opportunity to help cover educational expenses through part-time employment.
+Federal Work-Study and Texas College Work-Study are supported by the federal and Texas governments, and provide students with an opportunity to help cover educational expenses through part-time employment.
 Work-Study positions are available on-campus at numerous departments as well as off-campus at selected non-profit employers.
 Off-campus positions are community service-based employment positions that are part of the Community Service Work-Study Program.
 Students must show financial need (must complete the FAFSA or TASFA) to be eligible for work-study.
-Funds are awarded on a first-come, first-serve basis with priority awarding given to students currently/previously employed under the College Work Study.
+Funds are awarded on a first-come, first-serve basis with priority awarding given to students currently/previously employed under the college work-study programs.
 All wages are on an hourly basis, and work schedules are arranged around class schedules.

 Intern 2 Learn Program